-Due to the huge success of our virtual classes, Cal Shakes is proud to offer an expanded series of online and socially distanced classes for teens and adults looking to learn from some of Cal Shakes’ most beloved artists.
+Due to the huge success of our virtual classes, Cal Shakes is proud to offer an expanded series of online and in-person classes for teens and adults looking to learn from some of Cal Shakes’ most beloved artists.

-In-person adult classes have finished for the 2022 season.
-Stay tuned for more classes in Spring 2023 and check out Cal Shakes Online for ongoing virtual programming.
+Classes have finished for the 2023 season.
+Stay tuned for more classes in Spring 2024 and check out Cal Shakes Online for ongoing virtual programming.

 Structural Design for the Stage

 Cal Shakes’ Technical Director Steven Schmidt is offering a three-part foundational course on how to approach structural challenges in theater.
 Designed for all technical staff —from seasoned technical directors to emerging technicians—the class seeks to provide an understanding of why “sets stand up” in order to safely meet the increasingly complex and challenging scenic designs of today’s industry.
 If you’re interested and would like to stay updated on future sessions, please fill out this form.